Are you a good listener? 15 tips for active listening.You can win more friends with your ears than you can with your mouth

 6. Ask questions

-It makes sense to ask reflective questions not only to check whether you have understood everything correctly.
+It makes sense to ask reflective questions, not only to check whether you have understood everything correctly.
 Asking questions helps to formulate questions and answers in a more targeted way.
 It is therefore worth asking questions in between.

-7. Consider body language of the interlocutor
+7. Consider the body language of the interlocutor

 Pay attention to the body language of your counterpart.
-Register micro gestures or other clues such as nervous bouncing of the foot under the table.
+Register micro gestures or other clues, such as nervous bouncing of the foot under the table.
 In some situations, you can even respond to your observations.
-If you do this cautiously, the person you are talking to will be more likely to open up, because they will feel taken seriously and you will enjoy more trust.
+If you do this cautiously, the person you are talking to will be more likely to open up, because they will feel taken seriously, and you will enjoy more trust.

 8. Keep eye contact